AugustoCam95/Github-course/Readme.md

 	git config --global core.editor editor
 ```

-use "git config --list" to see your configurations
+Use "git config --list" to see your configurations.

 ### Start a repo